Indian Canadians: Culture

 A young Indo-Canadian woman performing Bhangra dancing.

 An Indo-Canadian girl performing a Gujarati folk dance in Downtown Calgary.

 Indo-Canadian culture is closely linked to each specific Indian group's religious, regional, linguistic and ethnic backgrounds.
 For instance, Northern Indian cultural practices and languages differ from those of Southern Indians, and the Hindu community's cultural practices differ from those of the Jain, Sikh, Muslim, Christian and Jewish communities due to differences in ethnicity, regional affiliation, religion and/or language.
 Such cultural aspects have been preserved fairly well due to Canada's open policy of multiculturalism, similar to the policy of multicultural diversity practised by the United States.

 The cultures and languages of various Indian communities have been able to thrive in part due to the freedom of these communities to establish structures and institutions for religious worship, social interaction, and cultural practices.
 In particular, Punjabi culture and language have been reinforced in Canada through radio and television.

 Alternatively, Indo-Canadian culture has developed its own identity compared to other non-resident Indians and from people in India.
 It is not uncommon to find youth uninterested with traditional Indian cultural elements and events, instead of identifying with mainstream North American cultural mores.
 However such individuals exist in a minority and there are many youth that maintain a balance between western and eastern cultural values, and occasionally fusing the two to produce a new product, such as the new generation of Bhangra incorporating hip-hop based rhythm.
 For instance, Sikh youth often mix in traditional Bhangra, which uses Punjabi instruments with hip hop beats as well as including rap with Black music entertainers.
-Notable entertainers include Raghav and Jazzy B.
+Notable entertainers include Raghav, Jazzy B, AP Dhillon, Karan Aujla, Ikky, and Shubh.
+Punjabi artist Sidhu Moose Wala also studied at Humber College, in Ontario.
+In 2025, the Juno Awards introduced the South Asian Music Recording of the Year category.